saltstack/salt-enhancement-proposals/delayed-state-rendering.md

 {% end_delayed_block %}
 ```

-Here, the `delayed_block` tag indicates with the `scoped` positional argument that the Jinja context it has should be included in the delayed render.
-This will the master additionally saving this context to be reused for that render.
+Here, the `delayed_block` tag indicates with the `scoped` positional argument that this state's Jinja context  should be included in the delayed render.
+This means the master will additionally save this context to be reused for that render.
 This is only applicable to delayed blocks, and not sls files, since the sls files are meant to be stand-alone and not require a prefixing tag.

 ### Multiple delayed_renders